Carlos Delgado turns 46 today.

 Carlos was awarded the Roberto Clemente Award in 2006 for ‘good play and strong work in the community’.
 He does work for many charities in Puerto Rico.

-He is married and has a son and a daughter.
+He is married and has a son (Carlos Antonio) and a daughter (Betzaida Garcia).

 Stanley had a 15 year MLB career.
-He was an offense-first catcher, hitting .270/.370/.458 in 1467 MLB games, with 187 home runs.
-He was never a good defensive catcher, but when you can get a corner infielder’s type of bat from your catcher, you put up with less than great defense.
+He was a offense first catcher, hitting .270/.370/.458 in 1467 MLB games, with 187 home runs.
+He was never thought of as a good defensive catcher, but when you can get a corner infielder’s type of bat from your catcher, you put up with less than great defense.

 But it didn’t do much for the Jays.
 We received Jay Yennaco and Peter Munro.
 Yennaco never made it out of the minors.
 Munro pitched in 40 games for the Jays, starting 5, putting up a 1-3 record and a 6.00 ERA.

 Happy Birthday to both Carlos and Mike.
-I hope you both have a good one.
+I hope it is a good one.